 - 8Go over the area with a vacuum.

-Tips To Avoid Paint Spills On Carpet
+Tips To Avoid Future Paint Spills On Carpet

 Knowing how to clean the paint is all well and good, but how can you prevent paint spills from happening in the future?
-We recommend doing some or all of the following during your paint job:

-Paint and Carpet FAQs
+Common Paint and Carpet FAQs

 Will baking soda get paint out of carpet?

 According to Crayola, baking soda can be used to remove powder paint.
 Some say that mixing baking soda with a small amount of vinegar can remove paint from the carpet.
-However, we recommend trying our methods above first.
-Do a spot check before using this method.

 That depends on the type of spill, your carpet type, and a variety of other factors.
 Most people consider coffee, juices like Kool-Aid, blood, and pet stains to be some of the more troublesome stains to remove.